CSalih/vue-file-drag-and-drop/README.md

 </template>

 <script>
-import "@csalih/vue-file-drag-and-drop/dist/app.css";
+// if you do have Tailwind 2 you don't need to import this css import "vue-file-drag-and-drop/dist/vue-file-drag-and-drop.css";
-import VueFileDragAndDrop from "@csalih/vue-file-drag-and-drop";
+import VueFileDragAndDrop from "vue-file-drag-and-drop";

 export default {
   name: "HelloWorld",